juhasev/sample-ninja-help/project-geo-stats.md

 Use right mouse button to pan and rotate the map.

-> Mac users can alternative hold down CTRL key and use the left mouse button to achive the same effect.
+> Mac users can alternatively hold down CTRL key and use the left mouse button to achive the same effect.

 Use mouse scroll wheel to zoom in and out.